 Getting Back Her Lost Narrative

 Patients hospitalized in the Intensive Care Unit often have little or no memory of the time they spent in the ICU.
 This “lost narrative” of their life may contribute to some of the difficulties people can experience after critical illness.
-In order to help patients better understand all they’ve been through and in an attempt to foster a full recovery from critical illness, the ICU team at the MGH has established an ICU Journal project for its patients.
+In order to help patients better understand all they’ve been through and in an attempt to foster a full recovery, the ICU team at the MGH has established an ICU Journal project for its patients.